nosana-ci/docs.nosana.io/docs/programs/rewards.md

 ## Accounts

-A number of 3 account types makes up for the Nosana Rewards program's state.
+A number of 3 account types make up for the Nosana Rewards program's state.

 ### Vault Account